-The coursework in school improvement is consistent with a growing knowledge base within the K-12 environment.
+The coursework in school improvement (SI) is consistent with a growing knowledge base within the K-12 environment.
 The coursework will prepare school leaders in a variety of roles (lead teachers, supervisors, staff developers, central office administrators, principals, superintendents, etc…) for leadership focused on the “technical core” of schooling: curriculum, instruction, and assessment.
 To this end, students in this program will develop skills in transformational school leadership, professional development, curriculum development, instructional improvement, improvement of student assessment, and databased whole-school improvement.

 |Graduates in School Improvement hold such positions as|